 We love a good NorCal beach day – that is, enormous rocky cliffs with crashing ocean waves, blasts of sea spray, and a strong wind that takes your breath away.
-We’re lucky to have expansive stretches of raw coastline all around the Bay Area, but this abandoned highway is one of the most unique.
+We’re lucky to have expansive stretches of raw coastline all around the Bay Area, but this decommissioned highway is one of the most unique.

 Devil’s Slide is the name given to a small area of coastline between Pacifica and Montara, which once held a landslide-prone section of Highway 1.
 After its construction in 1935, the road was frequently damaged during winter storms and had to be closed and repaired multiple times.
-Eventually in 2013, CalTrans diverted the highway into the Tom Lantos Tunnels and converted the decommissioned roadway into a pedestrian- and bike-only zone.
+Eventually in 2013, CalTrans diverted the highway into the Tom Lantos Tunnels and converted the abandoned roadway into a pedestrian- and bike-only zone.

 The converted roadway is an approachable 1.2-mile paved trail with two small parking lots at both ends.
 The entire trail provides excellent ocean views where you can spot whales, seals, dolphins, nesting seabirds, and more.
 It’s equipped with observation scopes and benches throughout so you can capitalize on the wave-watching.